Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Addendum to Section : Additional Related Work

-for each interval $[r,s]\subseteq [T]$. \cite{zhang2018dynamic} provides a connection between strongly adaptive regret and dynamic regret and proposes an adaptive algorithm which can bound the dynamic regret without prior knowledge of the functional variation. \cite{zhang2020minimizing} develops a new algorithm which can minimize the dynamic regret and the adaptive regret simultaneously.
+for each interval $[r,s]\subseteq [T]$. \citet{zhang2018dynamic} provide a connection between strongly adaptive regret and dynamic regret and proposes an adaptive algorithm that can bound the dynamic regret without prior knowledge of the functional variation. \citet{zhang2020minimizing} develop a new algorithm that can minimize the dynamic regret and the adaptive regret simultaneously.

-$\bullet$ \textbf{Local Regret Minimization:} Nonconvex online optimization is a more challenging setting than the convex case.
-Some notable works in the nonconvex literature include adversarial multi-armed bandit with a continuum of arms \cite{bubeck2008online,kleinberg2004nearly,krichene2015hedge,heliou2021zeroth,heliou2020online} and classical Follow-the-Perturbed-Leader algorithm with access to an offline non-convex optimization oracle \cite{agarwal2019learning,suggala2020online,kleinberg2008multi}. \cite{hazan2017efficient} introduces a local regret measure based on gradients of the loss to address intractable non-convex online models.
+\paragraph{Local Regret Minimization:} Non-convex online optimization is a more challenging setting than the convex case.
+Some notable works in the non-convex literature include adversarial multi-armed bandit with a continuum of arms \citep{bubeck2008online,heliou2020online,heliou2021zeroth,krichene2015hedge} and classical Follow-the-Perturbed-Leader algorithm with access to an offline non-convex optimization oracle \citep{agarwal2019learning,kleinberg2008multi,suggala2020online}. \citet{hazan2017efficient} introduces a local regret measure based on gradients of the loss to address intractable non-convex online models.
 Their regret is local in the sense that it averages a sliding window of gradients and quantifies the objective of predicting points with small gradients on average.
 They are motivated by a game-theoretic perspective, where an adversary reveals observations from an unknown static loss.
 The gradients of the loss functions from the $w$ most recent rounds of play are evaluated at the current model parameters $\m{x}_t$, and these gradients are then averaged.
-The motivation behind averaging is two-fold: (i) a randomly selected update has a small time-averaged gradient in expectation if an algorithm incurs local regret sublinear in $T$, and (ii) for any online algorithm, an adversarial sequence of loss functions can force the local regret incurred to scale with $T$ as $O(T/w^2)$. \cite{hallak2021regret} extends the local regret minimization to online, non-smooth, non-convex problems.
-These arguments presented in \cite{hazan2017efficient,aydore2019dynamic,nazari2019dadam,hallak2021regret} inspire our use of local regret for bilevel online optimization.
+The motivation behind averaging is two-fold: (i) a randomly selected update has a small time-averaged gradient in expectation if an algorithm incurs local regret sublinear in $T$, and (ii) for any online algorithm, an adversarial sequence of loss functions can force the local regret incurred to scale with $T$ as $\mc{O}(T/w^2)$. \citet{hallak2021regret} extends the local regret minimization to online, non-smooth, non-convex problems.
+These arguments, presented in \citep{aydore2019dynamic,hallak2021regret,hazan2017efficient,nazari2019dadam}, inspire our use of local regret for OBO.